General Guidelines for Proposal Budgets

 Other Direct Costs

-Include under this category, duplicating costs, long-distance telephone charges, reference materials, subcontracts and graduate student tuition and fee remission.
+Include under this category, repair & maintenance, publication costs, duplicating costs, long-distance telephone charges, reference materials, subcontracts, consultants, human subject costs and graduate student tuition and fee remission.
 For federally sponsored projects, postage, local telephone costs and memberships cannot be charged unless they are specifically approved by the agency.
 These costs should be clearly identified in the budget and justification provided.

 Tuition and Fee Remission: A new policy, effective in the Fall 2012 semester, provides for reduced out-of-pocket costs of tuition and fees paid by doctoral students who are employed half-time as research assistants, teaching assistants or GPTIs.
 In order to receive the reduced tuition and fees, students must be admitted to a doctoral program.
 For doctoral students paid from sponsored projects, the additional tuition and fees will be paid from the sponsored project account unless the sponsor has a policy prohibiting tuition and fee charges.
 The amount of tuition and fees to be charged will vary by college.